aws-samples/ec2-lamp-server/README.md

 ## Securing your EC2 instance
 To futher secure your EC2 instance, you may want to
 - Disable SSH inbound from the internet by modifying your Security Groups.
-You can use SSM Session Manager or NICE DCV to remote into your console
+You can use SSM Session Manager or NICE DCV to remote in
-- Use [Amazon CloudFront](https://aws.amazon.com/cloudfront/) with [AWS WAF](https://aws.amazon.com/waf/) to protect your EC2 from DDoS attacks.
+- Use [Amazon CloudFront](https://aws.amazon.com/cloudfront/) with [AWS WAF](https://aws.amazon.com/waf/) to protect your EC2 from DDoS attacks

 ## Security